venomouscyanide/S3GRL/README.md

 1) Planetoid Dataset (Cora, PubMed, CiteSeer) from "Revisiting Semi-Supervised Learning with Graph Embeddings
     <https://arxiv.org/abs/1603.08861>"
 2) SEAL datasets (USAir, Yeast etc. introduced in the original paper) from "Link prediction based on graph neural networks https://arxiv.org/pdf/1802.09691.pdf"

+Notably, the OGB dataset support is actively being developed in a private fork.

 ## Reporting Issues and Improvements
 We currently don't have an issue/PR template.
 However, if you find an issue in our code please create an issue in GitHub.
 It would be great if you could give as much information regarding the issue as possible (what command was run, what are the python package versions, providing full stack trace etc.).